LibOps/sitectl/README.md

 # sitectl

-Command line utility to interact with your LibOps site.
+Command line utility to interact with your libops site.

 ## Documentation